peteroupc/html3dutil/doc/tutorial-colors.md

 [Back to documentation index.](index.md)

-This page describes common identifiers and names for colors, as used in the HTML 3D Library's `toGLColor` method.
+This page describes common identifiers and names for colors, as used in the Geometry Utilities Library's `toGLColor` method.

 <a id=Contents></a>
 ## Contents